Azure/AzureDataLake/FAQ.md

 In CY2016.

+### Q: Is Azure Data Lake (Store, Analytics, or HDInsight) going to offered as an "on-premises" product?

+We currently have no plans to offer on-premises versions of these services.

-### Q: What network ports do ADL Store adn and  Analytics use
+### Q: What network ports do ADL Store and ADL Analytics use?

 Both ADL Store and ADL Analytics use HTTPS for all communication.
 The only port they use is port 443.